 Our mission is to enable each person we support to live as an equal and empowered citizen.

 With an established history in Victoria, Scope is expanding this mission across the nation and now has a growing footprint in New South Wales.

 We offer a wide range of supports and services, to enable people of all ages to achieve their goals.
 We are a registered NDIS provider and have supported people to successfully transition to the NDIS since its inception in 2013.

 Some of our key services include Supported Independent Living, Therapy, Early Childhood Intervention, Short Term Accommodation and Day and Lifestyle Options.

 We remain driven by our values, encapsulated in the Scope Approach.
 These values are integrated into the fabric of everything we do.
 Simply and clearly articulated, they are See The Person, Do It Together, Do It Right, and Do It Better.

 Scope was founded over 70 years ago in 1948, by families who wanted better support for their children with cerebral palsy.

 Without a service provider who would take their children on, the families banded together to create a not-for-profit organisation that believed in the potential of every individual, regardless of the complexity of their disability.
-With this conviction, the Spastic Children’s Society of Victoria was born.

 At Scope, we see the person not the disability.